birehan/my-projects/README.md

 # Project 3: MedQuizet Medical Question Bank
 MedQuizet is your go-to resource for medical students and professionals.
 Our comprehensive medical question bank features over 2000 questions, covering all major courses in medical school, including 10+ Ethiopian medical school universities.
 To keep our content fresh and relevant, we add 100+ new questions every week.

-Whether you're preparing for exams, staying updated with medical knowledge, or testing your expertise, MedQuizet is here to support you.
-Access a vast database of questions, test your skills, and stay on top of your medical education.
-Join our community of medical enthusiasts and reach your educational goals.